 High blood pressure, which is also known as hypertension, is one of the most common health conditions affecting American adults.
-The National Heart, Lung and Blood Institute estimates about 1 in 3 adults in the United States has high blood pressure.
+The CDC estimates nearly half of adults in the United States have high blood pressure.

 Blood pressure is the measure of the force of blood pushing against the wall of arteries as the heart pumps blood.
 If this pressure rises and stays high over time, it can damage the body in many ways and lead to coronary heart disease, heart failure, stroke, kidney failure and other health problems.